dpwynne/BTVB/README.md

 No. Each serve is modeled as a separate point, with an appropriate offset estimated for the serving team.
 Essentially, even if two teams win 3-0, the team that serves better and sideouts better will be rewarded more.

+2. Why does Texas A&M-Corpus Christi have a raw rating of 0?

+The Bradley-Terry model, like any regression model that includes categorical variables, requires a reference level that does not appear in the model.
+In the Bradley-Terry model, the rating for the reference level is hard-coded to 0.
+The BradleyTerry2 package, by default, uses the first level as the reference level.
+In the dataset, this corresponds to the team that comes first alphabetically according to the NCAA website team names, which happens to be "A&M-Corpus Christi."